How much does timber flooring cost in NZ? Complete 2026 price guide

 Why is there a 10% wastage allowance on timber flooring?

 When installing timber flooring, boards must be cut to fit at walls, around obstacles, and to maintain the correct stagger pattern between rows.
 This cutting generates off-cuts that cannot be reused.
-A 10% wastage allowance is standard for straight-lay plank installation — meaning for a 50m² room you need to purchase approximately 55m² of flooring.
-Herringbone requires 15% wastage, and chevron approximately 20%, due to the angle cuts involved.
+A 10% wastage allowance is standard for straight-lay plank installation, meaning for a 50m² room you need to purchase approximately 55m² of flooring.
+Allow around 15% for herringbone and around 20% for chevron, due to the angle cuts involved.
+These are indicative market allowances, not a specification.

 What is the difference between cheap and expensive engineered timber flooring?